ELFI requires Python 3.5 or greater (see below how to install). To install ELFI, simply type in your terminal:

 - If you receive an error about yaml.load, install

 - On OS X with Anaconda virtual environment say conda install python.app and then use pythonw instead of python.

-- Note that ELFI currently supports Python 3.5 only, although 3.x may work as well.
+- Note that ELFI requires Python 3.5 or greater

 The sources for ELFI can be downloaded from the Github repo.

 Or download the development tarball:

 Note that for development it is recommended to base your work on the dev branch instead of master.